PlaidWeb/publ-site/content/blog/20180507 the trouble with php.md

 same.
 So far as I can tell there's no way to entirely disable PHP on a Dreamhost-based Publ instance, and it's really the ability to run PHP that makes PHP so dangerous in this world.

-So, I'm not going to claim that Publ is 100% secure and unhackable.
+So, I'm not going to claim that Publ is 100% secure or unhackable.
 But it sure has one heck of a head start.